 Furthermore, fourier transform-infrared (FTIR) spectromicroscopy of residues on several pieces demonstrate that the backed pieces were hafted using a complex adhesive, including ochre, plant gum, and beeswax, which stabilized the hafting.
 “Comparison with FTIR spectroscopy analyses of several red deposit and soil samples recovered from Grotta del Cavallo ruled out organic contaminants from the burial environment and confirmed the presence of ochre as a mixture of silicate and iron oxides”, said Chiaramaria Stani (Elettra-Sincrotrone Trieste).

 “As the advanced hunting strategy is straightforwardly related to a competitive advantage, this study offered important insight to understand the reasons for the replacement of Neanderthals by modern humans”, said Stefano Benazzi.
-Benazzi is Principal Investigator of the ERC project n.724046 – SUCCESS, a project aimed at understanding when modern humans arrived in Southern Europe, the biocultural processes that favoured their successful adaptation and the final cause of Neanderthal extinction.
+Benazzi is the Principal Investigator of the ERC project n.724046 – SUCCESS, a project aimed at understanding when modern humans arrived in Southern Europe, the biocultural processes that favored their successful adaptation, and the final cause of Neanderthal extinction.